You’re probably sick of visiting the usual spots like Orchard and Chinatown — so what else is there to do in Singapore?

 Plus, most of us tend to fall back to our usual activities like shopping at Orchard Road, the occasional hike, and cafe brunches.
 Heck, we’re so used to our weekend routines, we hardly venture out of our comfort zones to try new activities.

 Even after living here for over two decades (all my life), there’s still lots of interesting activities I’ve yet to experience in this city.
-With that, here are nine non-touristy things to do in Singapore to spice up your weekend plans!
+With that, here are 10 non-touristy things to do in Singapore to spice up your weekend plans!

 1) Natural rock climbing at Dairy Farm